5hafayet/vocabulary_shuffle/README.md

 ## Features

-- Generates random vocabulary words
+- Generates random vocabulary words.
-- Provides definitions and use cases for each word
+- Provides definitions and use cases for each word.
-- Supports refreshing to get a new random word
+- Supports refreshing to get a new random word.

 ## Usage